-- To identify the importance of the optical phenomenon i.e. interference, diffraction and polarization related to its Engineering applications. - > To explain the significant concepts of dielectric and magnetic materials this leads to potential applications in the emerging micro devices. - To impart knowledge in basic concepts of electromagnetic waves and its propagation in optical fibers along with its Engineering applications. - > To identify the importance of semiconductors in the functioning of electronic devices. - > To teach the concepts related to superconductivity which lead to their fascinating applications. - > To familiarize the applications of nanomaterials relevant to engineering branches.
+- > To impart knowledge in basic concepts of mechanics. - > To familiarize the basic concepts of acoustics and ultrasonics with their Engineering applications. - > To explain the significant concepts of dielectric and magnetic materials this leads to potential applications in the emerging micro devices. - To impart knowledge in basic concepts of optical fibers and LASERs along with its Engineering applications. - > Familiarize types of sensors for various engineering applications

-Unit-I : Wave Optics
+Unit-1: MECHANICS